Buying a house in Texas? Texas is home to some of the hottest real estate markets in the country.

 If you’re looking to buy and sell a house at the same time, we’ll guarantee your home sale so that you can make a competitive, non-contingent offer on your dream home.

-Better yet, Orchard is local to Texas, currently serving customers in the San Antonio, Dallas-Fort Worth, and Austin areas.
+Better yet, Orchard is local to Texas, currently serving customers in the San Antonio, Dallas-Fort Worth, Austin, and Houston areas.
 With this neighborhood expertise, we’ll help you navigate the ins and outs of the Texas real estate market.
-Get started today with a free home valuation: